Cheorwon DMZ One Day Bus Tour In South Korea

 I was able to internalize my thoughts without feeling the need to speak.

 One lesson that I can truly say traveling alone helped me with, is putting myself first in certain situations.
 Something that you rarely get to do when you’re on a group trip or back at home.
 It’s amazing how much more energy you can devote to yourself, when you’re not there for the day-to-day family drama of the people who you love, but can mentally drain you with their trails and tribulations.
 When you only have yourself to take care of, you tend to do just that, nurture your spirit, body, and mind.

-If you would like to read about similar posts in Seoul, South Korea check out my posts:
+If you would like to read more about South Korea check out:

 - Visiting Dongdaemun Design Plaza Seoul International Handmade Fair

 - Insadong Street Shopping & Gyejeol Bapsang Korean Buffet